JetBrains/teamcity-documentation/topics/build-tag.md

 You can assign any number of tags for a single build, for example, `EAP` or `release` using the _Edit tags_ dialog by entering several tags separated by any symbol like space, comma, or semi-colon.

 Clicking a tag filters out all builds in the history: only the builds marked with the tag are displayed.
 Additionally, you can search for builds with particular tags using the [search field](search.md).
+{product="tc"}

+Clicking a tag filters out all builds in the history: only the builds marked with the tag are displayed.
+{product="tcc"}

 __To tag a build:__